ArashRabbani/VentricleVolume/README.md

 * Image processing toolbox
 * Statistics toolbox

-If you are just intrested in segmentations and not the volume estimation, they are stored in 'seg.mat' with 4 labels of 0,1,2,3 respectively representing, right ventricle (RV), myocardium (MY), left ventricle (LV), and background (BG).
+If you are just intrested in segmentations and not the volume estimation, they are stored in 'seg.mat' with 4 labels of 0,1,2, and 3 respectively representing, right ventricle (RV), myocardium (MY), left ventricle (LV), and background (BG).

 ## Citation
 Rabbani, A. et al. Image-based estimation of the left ventricle cavity volume using deep learning and Gaussian process with cardio-mechanical applications.